UAlbanyArchives/asInventory/README.md

 	```

 2. Edit the sample config file `local_settings_sample.cfg` with your ArchivesSpace credentials and rename to `local_settings.cfg`
-	* (`[asInventory]` section is only required for the dao upload workflow, you can add digital objects without editing these if you just enter URLs.)
+	* (`[asInventory]` section is only required for the optional dao upload workflow, you can add digital objects without editing these if you just enter URLs.)
 3. asInventory requires three directories that will be created when you first run it:
 	```
 	input